Compare Trade School

 Is surgical technology a good career choice?

 Surgical technology offers stable employment, above-average pay for the education required, and direct involvement in patient care.
-With 9,100 annual job openings and 5% projected growth, opportunities remain steady.
+Opportunities remain steady with consistent annual job openings.
 However, consider whether you’re comfortable with blood, long hours standing, and high-pressure situations.
+See the salary data above for current BLS figures.

 What is the difference between CST and TS-C certification?